ryanwaite28/cs-swe-guide/README.md

 - Cryptography
 - Web Security (CSRF, CORS, etc)
 - APIs & RESTful API design
+- What to practice:
+  - create a full stack application that uses both front end and back end technologies

 18. ### Cloud Services `&`
 - what is the "Cloud", the future of cloud technology and services `*`
 - top service providers (Amazon Web Services, Microsoft Azure, Google Cloud Platform)
 - Core cloud services `&`
+- What to practice:
+  - learn about AWS; check out their free tier and use things under the "Always FREE" option/services

 19. ### Software Engineering: Skills, Technique, Resources `*`